Skip to content

 annotations:

-summary: "High P99 latency for model {{ $labels.model }}"
+summary: "High P99 latency for {{ $labels.operation }}"

 SIE supports both human-readable and structured JSON logging.